refractionPOINT/lce_doc/docs/lc-hunt.md

 ## <span style="color:#6a3b32">Community Resources</span>

+A full list of community resources made available through the LimaCharlie Add-On Marketplace can be found [here](./lc-marketplace).

 ### <span style="color:#6a3b32">YARA</span>

+[YARA](https://virustotal.github.io/yara/) is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
+With YARA you can create descriptions of malware families (or whatever you want to describe) based on textual or binary patterns.
+Each description, a.k.a rule, consists of a set of strings and a boolean expression which determine its logic.

+Documentation on how to leverage YARA with LimaCharlie can be found [here](./yara.md).

 ### <span style="color:#6a3b32">Sigma</span>

-###  <span style="color:#6a3b32">Marketplace</span>

-A full list of community resources made available through the LimaCharlie Add-On Marketplace can be found here.
+[Sigma](https://github.com/Neo23x0/sigma) is a generic and open signature format that allows you to describe relevant log events in a straightforward manner.
+The rule format is very flexible, easy to write and applicable to any type of log file.
+The main purpose of this project is to provide a structured form in which researchers or analysts can describe their once developed detection methods and make them shareable with others.

+Sigma is for log files what Snort is for network traffic and YARA is for files.

+Documentation on how to leverage Sigma with LimaCharlie can be found [here]().